thompsonmanda08/njuka_game/README.md

 To start the game you need a standard deck of cards minus the picture cards (jack, queen and king) thus the deck will have have 40 cards(10 per suit)

-Next you need to determine the number of players participating in the game

-After that, shuffle the deck of cards and deal each player a set of three cards
+Next you need to determine the number of players participating in the game.
+After that, shuffle the deck of cards and deal each player a set of three cards.

 Shuffle the deck again and let the players take turns drawing one card at a time from the top of the deck